The National Professional Qualification of Middle Leadership (NPQML)

 - Corsham Primary School, Wiltshire

 - Abbot Alphege School, Bath and NE Somerset

 Participants from any Local Authority region may attend the hub of their choice, for example, someone who lives in Bristol and works in Wiltshire could attend the Bristol hub.

 £750 per delegate

-*reduced by 20% to £600 for eligible participants / schools if you meet one or more of the following criteria:
+Fees will be reduced to £600 for eligible participants/schools if you meet one or more of the following criteria:

 - The applicant is from a school with more than 30% of children currently in receipt of Free School Meals (not Pupil Premium figures) as referenced on the latest DfE school performance tables website;

 - The applicant is from a BME background

 - The applicant’s school has <150 pupils on roll as referenced on the latest DfE school performance tables website.

 OR a 10% reduction to full course fees will be applied to the second and subsequent applicants if more than one person from your school makes an application to participate in the same cohort of NPQML.